jronallo/microdata_schemaorg_example/source/code4lib.html.md

 supported RDFa in some fashion since 2009, and over that time had discovered a [large error rate](http://lists.w3.org/Archives/Public/public-vocabs/2011Oct/0113.html) in the application of RDFa by webmasters.
-Simplicity is one of the main reasons for the development of Microdata and the search engines preferring it over RDFa.
+Simplicity is a central reason for the development of Microdata and the search engines preferring it over RDFa.
 In part in
 reaction to greater adoption of Microdata, a simplified profile of RDFa has been created.
 [RDFa Lite 1.1](http://www.w3.org/2010/02/rdfa/sources/rdfa-lite/Overview-src.html)